GibsonAI/memori/docs/index.md

 ## Open-Source Memory Engine for LLMs, AI Agents & Multi-Agent Systems

 !!! tip "Philosophy"
-    **Second-memory for all your LLM work** - Never repeat context again.
-Simple, reliable architecture that just works out of the box.
+    **Second human brain for AI** - Never repeat context again and save 90% tokens.
+Simple, reliable architecture that just works out of the box with any relational databases.

 ## What is Memori?